 Not only must people abide by the rules of how to sort rubbish, but also when to throw it.
 In an effort to keep a close eye on who is putting what where, the local government has introduced certain times between which residents are permitted to throw out the trash in housing complexes.
 Since the policy came into effect, anyone wishing to dispose of their trash must do so between the hours of 8-10am and 6-8pm.

 Of course, in a city of 25 million, enforcing such rules is no easy feat.
 But they are certainly giving it a good go.
-Since its launch, thousands of officers have been sent out to inspect rubbish disposal in housing complexes.
-Those who are found to be incorrectly separating rubbish will be given the chance to correct it or face a fine.
+Since its launch, thousands of community volunteers have begun inspecting rubbish disposal in housing complexes.
+Those who are found to be incorrectly separating rubbish will have the chance to correct it or face a fine.

 Some communities have even gone so far as to install bins that residents must sign in with their house number to use, in order to keep track of who is participating in the scheme.
 Those who don’t risk having their address shared with the local government, who may even make house visits.

 Being Made Crazy by Rubbish